 - Going to the grocery store, or a friends house: casual shoes that are nicer than the waterproof ones.

 The number of shoes is going to depend on your family’s needs and lifestyle.
 Maybe you don’t have any sports in the Summer, so skip the cleats.
 Maybe you think your kids are fine to wear the play shoes to the grocery store and in the yard.
 Its up to you!

-The goal for a minimal kids capsule wardrobe is to choose quality over quantity, and to choose styles and colors that are multifunctional.
-I look for clear jellies for my girls because they are classic, match everything and are waterproof.
+The goal for a minimal kid’s capsule wardrobe is to choose quality over quantity, and to choose styles and colors that are multifunctional.
+I look for clear jellies for a little girl wardrobe because they are classic, match everything and are waterproof.

 Brown leather church shoes are my go to because they match everything and will last through all of my 4 girls. (they also work well in Winter which is an added bonus!)

-I pick neutral colored rainboots so that my girls and boys can wear the same ones.
+I pick neutral colours for rainboots so that my girls and boys can wear the same ones.
 Saves me buying the boys new ones when they get to that age!

 Be intentional.
 Don’t just buy the rainbow sneakers because they were on clearance.
 Think about ow many outfits they will actually match in your kids capsule wardrobe and what purpose they will serve your child.

 How to Save Money on a Summer Kids Capsule Wardrobe

 Buying your kids’ clothing used or second hand is a great way to cut costs.
 Half of the clothing pictured in this post was bought second hand!
 Sign up for notifications about consignment sales in your area, check out thrift stores, eBay, online consignment websites, join Facebook Buy Sell Trade pages for brands your family loves!